attack68/rateslib/docs/source/z_fixings_exposures.rst

-Adding many *Instruments* to a :class:`~rateslib.instruments.Portfolio`, provided those *Instruments* have been properly configured, allows their fixing exposures to be analysed and aggeragted. *Instruments* with no fixing exposures, such as a *FixedRateBond*, will simply be ignored.
+Adding many *Instruments* to a :class:`~rateslib.instruments.Portfolio`, provided those *Instruments* have been properly configured, allows their fixing exposures to be analysed and aggregated. *Instruments* with no fixing exposures, such as a *FixedRateBond*, will simply be ignored.

 .. ipython:: python